DanielG/travis-run/README.md

               in the project directory.

    matrix:
               Print the build matrix.
 The number in the first  column  is  the BUILD_ID.
 The part after the ':' is the BUILD_CONFIG, note that this is whitespace sensitive.

-travis-run 0.1                     July 2014                     TRAVIS-RUN(1)
+travis-run 0.1                   December 2014                   TRAVIS-RUN(1)
 ```